Profiles in Architecture & Design: African American Architects Who Changed Our World

 • Norma Sklarek became the first African American director of architecture at Gruen and Associates in Los Angeles (1966), the first African American woman to be elected Fellow of the American Institute of Architects, and the first African American female architect to form her own firm – Siegel, Sklarek, Diamond, the largest woman-owned and women-staffed architectural firm in the U.S.

-• Like most pioneers, she struggled during her early years.
+• Sklarek’s designs include the San Bernardino City Hall in san Bernardino, California, the Fox Plaza in San Francisco, Terminal One at LAX and the U.S. Embassy in Tokyo, Japan.• Like most pioneers, she struggled during her early years.
 After graduation from Barnard College and Columbia University, Sklarek could not find a job in her field – so she worked at the New York Department of Public Works.
 A few years later, she joined the New York architectural firm of Skidmore, Owings & Merrill where she worked for four years before moving to California.

 There are always sad side stories in the lives of renowned and successful people.
 William Sidney Pittman (1875-1958), Dallas’ first black architect, who was educated at Tuskegee Institute and Drexel Institute, died a pauper and was buried in an unmarked grave in South Dallas.